mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 | processed_stories_id | the processed_stories_id as returned by stories_public/list

 Be aware that ':' is usually replaced with '%3A' in programmatically generated URLs.

+Solr range queries may only be used within the fq parameter.
+Using a range query in the main q query will result in an error.

 In addition, there following fields may be entered as pseudo queries within the Solr query: